EngMarchG/Fsg-Pp/README.md

 * Pixiv: Search for a specific Artist's artworks

-## Known Issues

-* Danbooru's iffy tagging may result in wrong character searches
-* Pixiv will give an error if the character searched for is NOT in the list of tags suggested
-* Pixiv is failing when adding spaces and writing full names (putting _ removes the suggestion if you type the full name)

 ## Troubleshooting
    For Windows users, in case you have problems with the installation.bat, disable the aliases in Windows:
    ![python_windows](/../public/assets/images/python_windows.png)